Living in Krabi: key legal considerations for foreign residents in Thailand

 Tax residency when living in Krabi

 As per Section 41 of the Revenue Code, a foreigner is considered a tax resident of Thailand if they stay in the country for more than 180 days during the tax year.
 This includes retirees, digital nomads, and foreign business owners living in Krabi.
-Once classified as a tax resident, a foreign national is subject to Thai tax laws on global income, regardless of whether that income is sourced from Thailand or abroad, provided it is remitted into Thailand.
+Once classified as a tax resident, a foreign national is subject to Thai tax laws on global income.
+This applies regardless of whether the income is sourced from Thailand or abroad, as long as it is remitted into Thailand.

 Section 41 of the Revenue Code specifies that income from foreign sources must be declared by tax residents if it is brought into the country.
 If the income remains outside of Thailand, it is not subject to Thai tax unless the individual becomes a tax resident in the following year and brings the income into Thailand.